A Global University

 Housing and Dining

 The Yale Housing Office has dormitory and apartment units available for graduate and professional students.
 Dormitories are single-occupancy and two-bedroom units of varying sizes and prices.
 They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to Helen Hadley Hall (which will be closing in summer 2024) and the newly built 272 Elm Street, serving the central/science campus.
 Unfurnished apartments consisting of efficiencies and one-, two-, and three-bedroom apartments for singles and families are also available.
 Family housing is available in Whitehall and Esplanade Apartments.
 The Housing website (https://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
-Applications for the new academic year are available beginning April 22 and can be submitted directly from the website with a Yale NetID.
+Applications for the new academic year are available beginning April 1 and can be submitted directly from the website with a Yale NetID.
 Room selection for paired roommates begins April 19.
 Room selection for all others begins April 20.

-The Yale Housing Office also manages the Off Campus Living listing service (http://offcampusliving.yale.edu; 203.436.9756), which is the exclusive Yale service for providing off-campus rental and sales listings.
+The Yale Housing Office also manages the Off Campus Living listing service (http://offcampusliving.yale.edu; 203.436.9756), which is the exclusive Yale service for providing off-campus rental and sales listings from New Haven landlords.
 This secure system allows members of the Yale community to search rental listings, review landlord/property ratings, and search for a roommate in the New Haven area.
 On-campus housing is limited, and members of the community should consider off-campus options.
 Yale University discourages the use of Craigslist and other third-party nonsecure websites for off-campus housing searches.

 The Yale Housing Office is located in Helen Hadley Hall (HHH) at 420 Temple Street and is open from 9 a.m. to 4 p.m., Monday through Friday; 203.432.2167.